Tuomari-ua/tuomari-ua.github.io/docs/gamemaster_rules/magic_items/cape_of_the_mountebank.md

+---
+category: items
+layout: page
 name: Cape of the Mountebank
-type: item
+tag: item

-# Cape of the Mountebank
+title: Cape of the Mountebank
+---

 _Wondrous item, rare_

 This cape smells faintly of brimstone.
 While wearing it, you can use it to cast the **_dimension door_** spell as an action.
 This property of the cape can't be used again until the next dawn.